Naomi242322007/historicrdm/README.md

-Michelangelo completed the ceiling of the Sistine Chapel in 1512.
+Johannes Gutenberg invented the printing press around 1440, revolutionizing the spread of information.